 The Final Board Reviewers are two members of the Accrediting Board who have not seen the center's application materials before, which now include the First Board Reviews, the Field Visit Report and the director's written response to the on-site review.
 The Board Members send their review forms to the Chair of the Board who makes the final decision regarding the applicant center’s accreditation status.

-The Initial Field Visit Fee is $750.00 and will be billed to the center once its application has been approved for an on-site visit.
-Centers located outside the continental United States will be charged additional on-site fees (see Fee Schedule) In addition, a center should be prepared to pay the Annual Accreditation Fee once they become accredited.
+The Initial Field Visit Fee is $750.00 and will be billed to the center once its application has been approved for a field visit.
+Centers located outside the continental United States will be charged additional field visit fees (see Fee Schedule) In addition, a center should be prepared to pay the Annual Accreditation Fee once they become accredited.

-According to the IACS By-Laws, Full Accreditation may be granted a university or college counseling service which fully meets the established Standards.
-Provisional Accreditation may be granted a center which upon initial review is in accord with the ethical standards and broad criteria for acceptable professional practice, but which does not meet fully the IACS Standards.
-Probationary Status is granted to a previously IACS accredited center that currently is not in satisfactory compliance with the Standards.
+Per the IACS By-Laws, Full Accreditation may be granted a university or college counseling service which fully meets the established Standards.
+Provisional Accreditation may be granted a center which, upon initial review, is in accord with the ethical standards and broad criteria for acceptable professional practice, but which does not meet fully the IACS Standards.
+Probationary Status is granted to a previously accredited center that currently is not in satisfactory compliance with the Standards.

 The current IACS Annual Accreditation Fee is $1600.00.
 All IACS fees are subject to change without notice and are nonrefundable.
 The IACS fiscal year runs from April 1st through March 31st.
 Centers are sent an invoice for the Annual Fee in March.

-The Association’s Staff, Officers and Accrediting Board Members are all highly qualified professionals who are willing to assist counseling centers that are sincerely striving to assure quality services.
+The IACS Advisory Council, the Association’s Staff, Officers, and Accrediting Board Members are all highly qualified professionals who are more than willing to assist counseling centers that are sincerely striving to assure quality services.

-If you are a professional staff member from an IACS accredited center, please contact the IACS office to obtain a Field Visitor Roster Form and additional information on becoming an on-site visitor for the Association.
-New field visitors are encouraged to attend a Field Visitor Training Workshop presented periodically by IACS Accrediting Board Members in conjunction with professional conferences and conventions.
+If you are a professional staff member from an IACS accredited center, please contact the IACS office to obtain a Field Visitor Roster Form and additional information on becoming a Field Visitor for the Association.
+New field visitors are encouraged to attend a Field Visitor Training Workshop presented by IACS Accrediting Board Members in conjunction with professional conferences.